marko-grub/candidate-repo/README.md

 ### Interview Prerequises

 1. Camera, we'd like to see with whom are we going to work (must!)
-2. Sharing Screen is mandatory during the interview.
+2. Sharing Screen is mandatory during the short coding interview.
 3. Code editor on one side and browser on the other.

 _Importance:_ Visual indentification is important to us.
 Minors are applying for jobs etc. We will call you with a video enabled.